Timka654/NSL/README.md

 For correct working - you must have one or more ThreadHelper instance on you game scene

-Unity for WebGL not support Request-Response logic with async/await method as default - we use Response delegate handle logic on self projects for normal working
+Unity for WebGL
+- not support Request-Response logic with async/await method as default - we use Response delegate handle logic on self projects for normal working
+- support only WebSockets protocol, all any another - not supported by browsers and WebAssembly platform
+- for correct working - Builder have "BuildForWGLPlatform" method

+# NSL Blazor

+Library support only WebSockets protocol - Builder for websockets client have BuildForBlazorWASMPlatform method, all any another - not supported by browsers and WebAssembly platform

 # Documentation
 in process